ethereum-optimism/cannon/README.md

   step of the execution.

 In both cases, the challenger fails to challenge the block.
-Refer to the documentation string at the top of these file for more details regarding the scenario.
+Refer to the documentation string at the top of these files for more details regarding the scenario.

 ## State Oracle API